itsthekeming/dark-matter/.compendium/Time.md

 ## Time Magic

 Time can be manipulated with [magic](/compendium/Magic).
-The practice of spells that affect time are strictly forbidden by galactic law.
+However, practice of spells that affect time are strictly forbidden by current galactic law.

 ## External Links